mehotkhan/personal/content/notes/Modern-Web-Development-on-the-JAMstack.md

 ---
+title: Modern Web Development on the JAMstack-O’Reilly Media
 date: 2021/08/11
-tag:
+category: کتاب
+tags:
   - Client-Side Proccesing
   - PWA
   - JamStack
-title: Modern Web Development on the JAMstack-O’Reilly Media
-category: کتاب
-thumbnail: "/content/Modern-Web-Development-on-the-JAMstack.png"
+thumbnail: /content/Modern-Web-Development-on-the-JAMstack.png
+description: In just the past few years, a flurry of advancements has greatly strengthened the web as a content and application platform.
+Brows‐ ers are much more powerful.
+JavaScript has matured.
+WebAssembly is on the horizon.
+It certainly feels like the beginning of a new chap‐ ter for the web.
+You’ve likely felt this as you’ve witnessed the explo‐ sion of new frontend frameworks and API-based services.
 ---

 <div class="ltr">